Financial Rights of Unmarried Couples Living Together

 When considering whether you have a financial claim on your ex’s pension, this will entirely depend on the pension scheme.

 Some pension schemes cater more for unmarried couples, providing the opportunity for the pension scheme member to complete an ‘expression of wishes’ which will specify who benefits from their pension.

-Unfortunately not all pensions are as flexible, but this does not mean that someone would not be able to gain access to their partner’s pension fund.
-Where a pension may only be paid to a spouse or left to the decision of the trustees, the other person may seek the assistance of a trustee to gain access.
+Unfortunately not all pensions are as flexible, but this doesn't mean someone wouldn't be able to gain access to their partner’s pension fund.
+If a pension can only be paid to a spouse or left to the decision of the trustees, the partner could ask for the assistance of a trustee to gain access.

-If you and your partner are thinking about moving in together, or even if you are already living together, you might want to consider making a Cohabitation Agreement to ensure that you both know where you stand.
+If you and your partner are thinking about moving in together or are already living together, you might want to consider making a cohabitation agreement to ensure that you both know where you stand.

-A Cohabitation Agreement can cover how you’ll share the rent or mortgage and bills between you and how to deal with any bank accounts, property or assets if you separate.
-A Cohabitation Agreement helps to agree things fairly, without the emotional pressures which can arise when a relationship breaks down.
+A cohabitation agreement can set out how you'll divide your finances if you separate in the future, including joint bank accounts, your home and any other assets.
+It can also cover financial arrangements during the relationship, such as how you’ll share the rent or mortgage and bills between you.
+A cohabitation agreement helps to agree things fairly, without the emotional pressures which can arise when a relationship breaks down.
 It can also help to avoid unnecessary stress and costly disputes in the future.

 During the coronavirus lockdown, many couples moved in together to avoid being separated indefinitely.
 See our guide to cohabiting during lockdown for more information.